ricea/websocketstream-explainer/README.md

 * Changing, replacing or extending the underlying network protocol.
   [WebTransport](https://developer.mozilla.org/en-US/docs/Web/API/WebTransport)
-  has many advanced features that are not supported by the WebSocket protocol, such as datagram support over UDP/IP.
+  has many advanced features that are not supported by the WebSocket protocol, such as datagram support over UDP.
 It should be preferred when advanced networking features are required.
 * Allowing user JavaScript to select [WebSocket extensions](https://tools.ietf.org/html/rfc6455#page-48).
 Since the server